 Leaving Florida Property to Heirs

 Do you have Florida property you want to leave to your heirs?
-The Florida estate planning and elder law attorneys of The Karp Law Firm can discuss the best methods for transferring the property, from ladybird deeds, to joint ownership, to transferring the property outright, Each transfer method has its own legal, financial and even psychological advantages and disadvantages.
+As Florida estate planning and elder law attorneys, once we learn about your objectives and circumstances we can discuss with you the best method for transferring your property, which can include a transfer by ladybird deed, by joint ownership, or by an outright property transfer.
+Each transfer method has its own legal, financial, and even psychological advantages and disadvantages.
 Here is a brief summary of various transfer methods:

 - Advantage: Your children automatically inherit the home when you die.